AdobeDocs/platform-learn.en/help/tutorial-website-implementation/add-embed-code.md

     <!--/Tags Header Embed Code-->
 ```

 Open your web browser's developer tools and go to the Network tab.
-At this point you should see a 404 error for the tags environment URL:
+At this point you should see a 404 error for the tag environment URL:
 ![404 error](images/samplepage-404.png)

 The 404 error is expected because you haven't yet built a library in this Tags environment.
 You will do that in the next lesson.
 If you see a "failed" message instead of a 404 error, you probably forgot to add the `https://` protocol in the embed code.
 Again, you only need to specify the `https://` protocol if you are loading the sample page using the `file://` protocol.
 Make that change and reload the page until the 404 error appears.